 They both knew this moment was a joint victory for them, the culmination of a “steady persistent course of action…in spite of difficulties and discouragement” [perseverance, Webster’s dictionary].
 While writing papers and completing an internship, Courtney worked part-time, sharing care of their 18-month-old son with Stan, who worked one and a half jobs to make ends meet.

 When they married, they agreed to support each other in completing their education and career plans.
 But they didn’t anticipate the monetary or emotional cost: days without a decent conversation, weekends without time for relaxation or intimacy, less money for clothes and entertainment, periods of resentment and self-pity.
-Courtney and Steve faced an unanticipated challenge together yet succeeded in fulfilling their dream for a better future.
+Courtney and Stan faced an unanticipated challenge together yet succeeded in fulfilling their dream for a better future.

 Stan and Courtney are models of perseverance.
 So, too, are Dick and Nancy, who emerged from Dick’s stroke with a radically altered life style, and Imelda and Jose, who worked round-the-clock for three years to start their small business.